-Tools, materials and reference:
+Tools, Materials and Reference:

 We will create a 25" X 31" painting (paper size) using ARCHES 140 lb.
 Cold-Press paper.

-Brushes are according to size of paper and subject matter.
+I use Maimeri Blu (made in Italy) watercolor paints.
+My students use professional grade products to avoid disappointments.
+The brushes I use are according to size of paper and subject matter.
 For this painting, I used:

 BLACK: Ivory Black and Payne’s Grey bluish (this is wonderful where there is a white flower or shirt.)